kilpkonn/msc-thesis/main.typ

 However, it only suggest trivial ways of filling holes so we are looking to improve on it a lot.

 === Language Server Protocol <lsp-protocol>
+Implementing autocompletion for every language and for every IDE results in a $O(N * M)$ complexity where N is the amount of languages supported and M is the amount of IDEs supported.
+In other words one would have to write a tool for every language-IDE pair.
+This problem is very similar to problem in compilers design where N is the amount of languages and M is the amount of target archidectures.
+As they describe in @compiler-design the $O(N*M)$ can be reduced to $O(N+M)$ by sepparating the compiler to front and back end.
+The idea is that there is a unique front end for every language that lowers the language specific constructs to intermediate representation that is a common interface for all of them.
+To get machine code out of the intermediate representation there is also a unique back end for every target archidecture.

+Similar ideas can be also used in building language tooling.
+Language server protocol (LSP) has been invented to do exactly that.
-The Language Server Protocol#footnote(link("https://microsoft.github.io/language-server-protocol/")) (LSP) is an open, JSON-RPC-based#footnote(link("https://www.jsonrpc.org/specification")) protocol for use between editors and servers that provide "intelligence tools" for a programming language. #todo("intelligent tools is bad, maybe paper")
+The Language Server Protocol#footnote(link("https://microsoft.github.io/language-server-protocol/")) (LSP) is an open, JSON-RPC-based#footnote(link("https://www.jsonrpc.org/specification")) protocol for use between editors and servers that provide language specific tools for a programming language.
+There is a LSP Client implementation for every IDE and a LSP server implementation for every langauge.
-LSP was initially developed by Microsoft for VS Code and first introduced to public in 2016.
+Although the idea is not new LSP was first introduced to public only in 2016 by Microsoft.
+The most popular IDEs supporting LSP is VS Code, but now most modern IDEs support it.

-Some of the functionalities LSP servers provide icompletioncludes:
+Some of the most common functionalities LSP servers provide according to @editing-support-for-languages-lsp:
+- Go to definition / references
+- Hover
+- Diagnostics (warnings / errors)
 - Autocompletion
-- Go to definition / references
+- Formatting
+- Refactoring routines (extract function, etc.)
 - Semantic syntax highlighting
-- Code analyzis for wrnings / errors
-- Refactoring routines (extract function, etc.)

-The the high level idea is show in @lsp-data-flow.
+The the high level communication of LSP client and server is show in @lsp-data-flow.
 The idea is that when the programmer works in the IDE the LSP client sends all text edits to LSP server.
 The server can then process the updates and send new autocompletion suggestion / syntax highlighting / diagnostics back to client so that it can update the  information in IDE.
 #figure(